|University of Southern California

 Graduate and undergraduate degrees encourage individual learning but also learning from fellow students.
 Faculty members are a good resource for students.
 Successful alumni have gone into careers in the entertainment industry.
 Some popular programs will teach film history and how to write a feature length screenplay.

-The 10 Best Schools for Screenwriting
+The Best Screenwriting Schools

 This ranking is based on the resources available to students, the quality of the faculty, alumni success in film and screenwriting, and the academic influence of the schools in Screenwriting.